tboulet/tboulet/README.md

 My name is Timothé Boulet and I am a french Machine Learning Engineer specialized in Deep Learning.
 In particular, I have a lot of interest for Reinforcement Learning.
 I also worked on other DL fields such as Supervised Learning, Time Series, NLP, and AI Safety & Alignment, and on other AI fields such as Game Theory/Game Playing AI, Operational Research and Search Problems/Decision Making.

 My curriculum (details on my [LinkedIn](https://www.linkedin.com/in/tboulet)):
+- PhD at [FLOWERS](https://flowers.inria.fr/): Using Large Language Model for generation of controllers in interaction agent-environment - current

 - Research Intern at [FLOWERS](https://flowers.inria.fr/) (INRIA's Reinforcement Learning team in Bordeaux (France)): Studying the dynamics of Ecosystems of Neural Agents - 6 months

 - Maths Vision Apprentissage ([MVA](https://www.master-mva.com/)) master at Ecole Normale Supérieure Paris Saclay : one of the most renowned masters in europe for machine learning - 1 year